Writing Comments in Bash Scripts

 Writing Comments in Bash

-#) on the line.
+#).
 The only exception to this rule is when the first line on the script starts with the

 #! characters.
 This sequence of characters is called Shebang and is used to tell the operating system which interpreter to use to parse the rest of the file.